wpilibsuite/frc-docs/source/docs/software/troubleshooting/programming-radios-for-fms-offseason.rst

 - 4Mb/s bandwidth limit on the outbound side of the wireless interface
 - QoS rules for internal packet prioritization (affects internal buffer and which packets to discard if bandwidth limit is reached).
 These rules are Robot Control and Status (UDP 1110, 1115, 1150) >> Robot TCP & Network Tables (TCP 1735, 1740) >> Bulk (All other traffic).

-When programmed with the team version of the Radio Configuration - Utility, the user accounts will be left at (or set to) the firmware - defaults:
+When programmed with the team version of the Radio Configuration - Utility, the user accounts will be left at (or set to) the firmware - defaults **for the DAPs only**:

 - Username: root
 - Password: root